Shadowmask is a version of the Shadowmask lighting mode shared by all Mixed Lights in a Scene. To set Mixed lighting to Shadowmask:

-Static GameObjects receive shadows from other static GameObjects via the shadow mask, regardless of the Shadow Distance (menu: Edit > Project Settings, then select the Quality category, and navigate to the Shadows section).
+Static GameObjects receive shadows from other static GameObjects via the shadow mask, regardless of the Shadow Distance (menu: Edit > Project Settings > Quality > Shadows).
 They also receive shadows from dynamic GameObjects, but only those within the Shadow Distance.

 Dynamic GameObjects receive shadows from other dynamic GameObjects within the Shadow Distance via shadow maps.
 They also receive shadows from static GameObjects, via Light Probes.
 The shadow fidelity depends on the density of Light Probes in the Scene, and the Light Probes mode selected on the Mesh Renderer.

 Unity automatically composites overlapping shadows from static and dynamic GameObjects, because shadow masks (which hold static GameObject lighting and shadow information) and shadow maps (which hold dynamic GameObject lighting and shadow information) only encode occlusion information.